mumez/dropbox-from-amber/README.md

 ## Example ##

 ### Extended ToDoList Example ###
-dropboxFromAmber includes an extended ToDoList example.
-While the original [jqmForAmber example](https://github.com/mumez/jqm-from-amber) stores data to html5 localStorage, this version saves tasks to Dropbox.
+[dropboxFromAmber](https://github.com/mumez/dropbox-from-amber) includes an extended ToDoList example.
+While the original [jqmFromAmber example](https://github.com/mumez/jqm-from-amber) stores data to html5 localStorage, this version saves tasks to Dropbox.

 How to try the example:

-0. install the demo prerequisite -- [jqmForAmber](https://github.com/mumez/jqm-from-amber).
+0. install the demo prerequisite -- [jqmFromAmber](https://github.com/mumez/jqm-from-amber).
 It is used for ToDoList UI.
 1. start amber server
 2. open the demo page ([http://localhost:4000/dropboxFromAmber.html](http://localhost:4000/dropboxFromAmber.html)) with your favorite web browser.